 Reduced rates are not offered.

-Please simply fill an application form found at the "Become a Member" section, and send it along with copies of diplomas/transcripts, a short CV, and your annual dues to :
+Please simply fill an online application form and send it along with copies of diplomas/transcripts, a short CV, and the prescribed annual dues to:

 Membership application will become valid upon QMTA council's approval.

-It takes about ten days.
-The QMTA will contact you by email upon reception of your documents, and will let you know the details.
+The QMTA will contact you by email upon reception of your documents, and will inform you of further details.

 Enrolling music students as participants in QMTA activities, including the Montreal Classical Music Festival, is strictly reserved to active and provisional members.
 However, the public is generally invited to attend.
 Admission fees may apply.